 Known for his surrealistic and avant-garde paintings, Salvador Felipe Jacinto Dalí i Domènech, has had a significant impact on modern society and history.
-His paintings are the memories of an unconscious mind, explored to worship the irrational thoughts.
+Artist Salvador Dali’s paintings are the memories of an unconscious mind, explored to worship the irrational thoughts.
 Not only were his paintings surreal, but he himself was a surrealist who was involved in outrageous public stunts to gain popularity.
 Every encounter in his life, from meeting a woman to the atomic bomb explosion, influenced his paintings.

 Salvador Dali’s Childhood

-Born in Figueres, Spain, shortly after the death of his elder brother, Salvador Dali was regarded as a reincarnation of his brother and was not given an identity by his parents.
+Born in Figueres, Spain, shortly after the death of his elder brother, Artist Salvador Dali was regarded as a reincarnation of his brother and was not given an identity by his parents.
 This suppressed identity triggered an eccentric behavior that had an enormous influence on his paintings and way of thinking.
 He gained popularity at a very young age because of his talent and started exhibiting his works.